-How to propagate a Thanksgiving cactus – expert tips for more seasonal succulents
+How to propagate a Thanksgiving cactus – 3 expert methods to create new plants that make perfect holiday gifts

-The main methods are propagation by cuttings - in soil or water - and propagation by division.
-If you've cared for your Thanksgiving cactus and have an already thriving plant, you might want instant results, meaning division would be the preferred option.
+The three key methods of propagation are by using cuttings placed in soil, cuttings placed in water, and division of your existing plant.
+If you've cared for your Thanksgiving cactus well and have an already thriving plant, you might want instant results, in which case division would be the best option for you.

 Large, green Thanksgiving cactus not in blooming season